anarchism/anarchy/README.md

 # Description

 This is a collection of projects related to Anarchy and Anarchism.

-This project is an revolutionary platform for Anarchists.
+This project is a revolutionary platform for Anarchists.

 # Goals